ibm-cloud-docs/Cloudant/api/design_documents.md

 <!--

-_Example invocation of a list function, using Javascript:_
+_Example invocation of a list function by using Javascript:_

 ```javascript
 var nano = require('nano');